aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

 .. rubric:: The ``.Unit`` suffix

-For all identifier types for which you can specify a :any:`Unit` attribute, there is also an associated ``.Unit`` suffix.
-The value of the ``.Unit`` suffix is a unit expression that equals the unit specified within the :any:`Unit` attribute of the identifier at hand.
+For all identifier types for which you can specify a Unit attribute, there is also an associated ``.Unit`` suffix.
+The value of the ``.Unit`` suffix is a unit expression that equals the unit specified within the Unit attribute of the identifier at hand.

 .. rubric:: Use of the ``.Unit`` suffix